Knee Injury Compensation Claims – A Complete Guide

 Knee Injury Claims For Accidents At Work

 You are also owed a duty of care by your employer, as outlined by the Health and Safety at Work Act etc. 1974.
 This means that your employer must take reasonable measures to prevent you from coming to harm while working.
-Such measures include training staff and providing Personal Protective Equipment (PPE) when needed.
+Such measures include training staff and providing personal protective equipment (PPE) when needed.

-A failure to adhere to their duty of care could lead you to suffering an injury.
+A failure to adhere to their duty of care could lead to you suffering an injury.
 In this case, you may be able to make an accident at work claim.
 For example:

 • When walking across your office, you trip over loose wires that were not tidied away or signposted, falling and dislocating your knee.